How to Secure Your Amazon Account: A Complete Security Guide

 - ✅ Review Amazon Pay merchant connections

-- ✅ Check apps connected via Sign In with Amazon
+- ✅ Revoke Sign In with Amazon for services you no longer use

 Recommended Tools